 OUR MISSION

-The Southern Independence Association is non-racist and non-violent.
-We promote individual and states' constitutional rights, protect our Confederate history and heritage, and endeavor to educate our children
+The Southern Independence Association is a non-racist and non-violent national group.
+We promote individual and states' constitutional rights, protect our Confederate history and heritage, and endeavor to educate our children.

 Pursuant to the 9th, 10th, and 11th amendments. we assert our states' sovereignty and nullify unconstitutional federal laws.

 We recognize that the education system in the USA has systematically erased and rewritten our true Southern history.
-We further contend that the federal government has no authority over the education of our children.
+We further contend that the federal government has no authority over the education of our children and that parents retain primary authority.
 We maintain that education is under the powers reserved to the states or to the people.
 For this reason, we lobby for our states to refuse federal funding for education and to reject all federal public education mandates.

 We honor, protect, and defend our Confederate history and heritage.
 We work to ensure that our monuments, memorials, cemeteries, and gravesites are left in place and safeguarded from those who would have them destroyed.